mfindeisen/opencontext-docker/README.md

 Run ```make build``` and ```make up```

-A local instance of opencontext should now run at localhost:80
+A local instance of opencontext should now run at localhost:80.

+Run ```make createsuperuser``` to create a Django superuser.

 ---
 # TODO